pedro-abundio-wang/deep-learning/5 sequence-models/Readme.md

        - This is the idea of **skip grams** model.
        - The idea is much simpler and works remarkably well.
        - We will talk about this in the next section.
-- Researchers found that if you really want to build a _language model_, it's natural to use the last few words as a context.
-But if your main goal is really to learn a _word embedding_, then you can use all of these other contexts and they will result in very meaningful work embeddings as well.
+- Researchers found that if you really want to build a language model, it's natural to use the last few words as a context.
+But if your main goal is really to learn a word embedding, then you can use all of these other contexts and they will result in very meaningful work embeddings as well.
 - To summarize, the language modeling problem poses a machines learning problem where you input the context (like the last four words) and predict some target words.
 And posing that problem allows you to learn good word embeddings.

 #### Word2Vec